What happens at the interview?

 The assessors will make notes during the interview.
 A professional, independent shorthand writer will also take a full transcript.
 This transcript will be sent to the doctor being assessed and they will have the opportunity to comment on it.
 If you wish, we can send you a copy of the transcript.

 The assessors will ask a standard set of questions that are designed to gather information about the doctor's practice.
 The topics covered by the questions include:

-- how the doctor maintains their performance and keeps up to date through educations activities, audit and appraisal
+- How the doctor maintains their performance and keeps up to date through educational activities, audit and appraisal

 - Relationships with patients and carers